-NAU’s Associate of Applied Science in Management is designed to meet the needs of individuals who have acquired occupation-related training at community colleges, technical institutions, military service schools, industry-related schools, or training classrooms in their field of specialty.
+NAU’s Associate of Applied Science in Management, available through its online business management school, is designed to meet the needs of individuals who have acquired occupation-related training at community colleges, technical institutions, military service schools, industry-related schools, or training classrooms in their field of specialty.
 Combined with our sound business and general education courses found in our online business degree programs, this degree in management will prepare you for advancement in management areas associated with your specialty field.

 To learn more about program goals, learning outcomes, and course descriptions, view the .

 or visit the Online – Undergraduate campus page.